fariha-mushtaque/thermography-word-report-automation/README.md

 -  Reduced report preparation time from **3–5 hours to under 10 minutes**.
 -  One-click automation for image insertion, resizing, and alignment.
 -  Eliminated repetitive manual formatting and image placement.

----

-# thermography-word-report-automation
-Automating Microsoft Word thermography inspection reports by inserting thermal and digital images using VBA.

 **Overview**